andresgfranco/media-pipelines/README.md

 ### 🔄 Campaigns and triggers
 - **Campaigns**: a curated list of themes (e.g. `travel`, `tech`, `nature`) stored in S3 or Parameter Store so we always get results; documentation explains how to swap in automatic trend feeds later.
 - **Triggers**:
-  - Automatic (EventBridge cron) reads the active campaign and batch sizes, then kicks off both pipelines.
+  - Automatic (EventBridge cron) reads the active campaign and batch sizes, then kicks off the pipeline.
-  - Manual (Streamlit dashboard) lets you change the campaign, adjust batch sizes (defaults 5 audio, 2 video), and run the pipelines instantly.
+  - Manual (Streamlit dashboard) lets you change the campaign, adjust batch sizes (default 2 video), and run the pipeline instantly.
 The chosen campaign persists so the next scheduled run uses it too.

----

-### 🎧 Audio pipeline (Creative Commons curation)
-1. **Ingest Lambda**
-   - Reads campaign plus `batch_size_audio`.
-   - Queries Internet Archive with keyword and Creative Commons filters.
-   - Downloads clips to `s3://media-raw/audio/<campaign>/<timestamp>/`.
-   - Stores source metadata (title, author, license, URL).

-2. **Analysis Lambda**
-   - Uses `pydub` or `librosa` for duration, RMS loudness, and a simple voice-vs-instrumental flag.
-   - Flags whether attribution is required.
-   - Writes JSON summaries to `media-processed/audio/<campaign>/<timestamp>/summary.json`.

-3. **Monitoring**
-   - Streamlit lists latest runs, counts assets per campaign, and links to raw/processed files.

-Batch sizes are intentionally small for the MVP so everything finishes quickly; the same design scales to much larger batches as soon as we raise the limits.

 ---